 High and low tech devices and systems are available to enhance communication effectiveness of individuals with severe or multiple impairments (i.e.cerebral palsy, head injury, progressive neurological diseases, etc) Services include assessment and communication training incorporating multiple modalities.
 Individual and small group services are provided.

 Evaluation and treatment for a full range of communicative disorders are offered at no charge.
 We have recently moved to a free clinic and requesting if possible, that you support us in the way of a donation that fits your preference.
 Donations can be made to the UL Lafayette Speech, Language, and Hearing Center through the UL Foundation, P.O.
 Box 44290, Lafayette LA, 70504.
 Our account is the CODI Enhancement Fund.
 The account number is 03359.
 Every donation counts and is appreciated!
 All donations made through the UL Foundation are tax deductible.
-Alternatively, a check may be left at the clinic window.
+Alternatively, donations can be made directly to the Clinic Office.

-Burke-Hawthorne Hall has designated disabled parking spaces directly adjacent to the building, as well as ramp accesses, and an elevator to the second floor.
-Parking permits are purchased through transportation services with a letter from the clinic office.
+Burke-Hawthorne Hall has designated handicap parking spaces directly adjacent to the building, as well as ramp accesses, and an elevator to the second floor.
+Parking permits are purchased through UL Lafayette Parking and Transportation.

 The UL Lafayette Speech, Language and Hearing Center complies with the University of Louisiana at Lafayette Statement of Nondiscrimination and does not discriminate on the basis of race, color, national origin, age, religion, sex, sexual orientation,or disability.